akash-tha/task-manager-api/README.md

 Note: Sharp module may throw error when running on windows machine.
 It can be resolved by uninstalling "sharp" npm module and installing normally (npm install sharp).

-In order to deploy the code on AWS, run command: serverless deploy\n
+In order to deploy the code on AWS, run command: serverless deploy

 Note: Sharp module may throw error at run time.
 To resolve this,
  - uninstall sharp module (npm uninstall sharp)